mattund/modem-statistics/README.md

 **DSL Modems**:
  - SR555ac

+If you would like to have a modem supported with a node.js scraper script, either create a pull request, or open an issue with the modem's path to the signal statistics page.
+Make sure to include an HTML excerpt of the signal level markup, and remove any personal information such as CM MAC address, or configuration file names.

 # Usage

 To run the scripts in this project, create a `config.json` file in the run directory of the script, such as: